matsim-scenarios/matsim-berlin/README.md

 1. Run the JAVA class src/main/java/org/matsim/run/RunBerlinScenario.java.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.
 1. Edit the config file or adjust the run class.
 Re-run MATSim.

+### More information

+For more information about MATSim, see here: https://www.matsim.org/.